Developer-Autodesk/forge.learning/docs/viewer/extensions/panel.md

 ## Enumerate leaf nodes

 The Viewer contains all elements on the model, including categories (e.g. families or part definition), so we need to enumerate the leaf nodes, meaning actual instances on the model.
-The following `.getAllLeafComponents()` function should be added the our extension (anywhere on the file, outside other functions).
+The following `.getAllLeafComponents()` function should be added to our extension (anywhere on the file, outside other functions).
 This is based on [this blog post](https://forge.autodesk.com/blog/enumerating-leaf-nodes-viewer).

 ```javascript
 ModelSummaryExtension.prototype.getAllLeafComponents = function (callback) {